Kayur Patel, MD

 Dr. Patel is a Practicing Emergency Department Physician.
 He is trained in both Emergency Medicine and Internal Medicine and is Board Certified in Emergency Medicine.

 Dr. Patel is also a highly experienced physician executive.
 He has over twenty years of practical experience in medical management.
-This includes serving as the Former Chief Medical Officer of a 278-bed Community Hospital in Terre Haute, the former Medical Director for Emergency Medicine and Occupational Health, the former Director to Health Care Excel, the Quality Improvement Organization for Indiana, and current Chief Medical Officer of Access2MD, which offers Quality Provider Solutions and Patient-Centered Practice Management.
+This includes serving as the Former Chief Medical Officer of a 278-bed Community Hospital in Terre Haute, the former Medical Director for Emergency Medicine and Occupational Health, the former Director to Health Care Excel, the Quality Improvement Organization for Indiana.

 Dr. Patel currently serves as a consultant to KEPRO, the Quality Improvement Organization (QIO) for more than 30 states.
 His primary responsibility is to review medical records to see whether they meet the Standard of Care.